 1 electric plug allowing the simultaneous charging of a battery and a netbook/others

-1 charger + 1 power cable
+1 battery charger + 1 power cable

 Camera straps with quick release are extremely useful to easily secure your camera by attaching it on a handle or to anything you find while you are in a car on a bumping road